threefoldfoundation/info_sdk/src/gettingstarted/testnet/interstellar_wallet.md

 ### Get an Interstellar Wallet (testnet)

-Click [__here__]( https://testnet.interstellar.exchange/app) to go to the Interstellar Wallet website and set up a testnet Interstellar Wallet.
+Click [__here__]( https://testnet.interstellar.exchange/app) to go to the Interstellar Wallet website and set up a Testnet Interstellar Wallet.

 ![](stellar_dashboard.png)